khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         Partially supports
       </td>
       <td>
-        <p>In most cases the product describes input errors to the user and identifies which item the error originated from.
+        <p>In most cases, the product describes input errors to the user and identifies which item the error originated from.
 However, the identification and description of an error is not always combined programmatically to help assistive technologies to identify an error and provide error information to the user:
         <a
           href="https://gitlab.com/groups/gitlab-org/-/epics/7341"
           target="_blank"